AdaCore/libadalang-tools/README.md

 testsuite/testsuite.py
 ```

 This will run all testcases and display a summary of passed/failed tests.
+See
+[testsuite/README.rst](the testsuite README) for more detailed instructions.

 License